mbenetti/NLP-Handbook/01_Preparation.md

-### Adding Stop Words to Default NLTK Stop Word List
+### How to adding Stop Words to Default NLTK Stop Word List

 To add a word to NLTK stop words collection, first create an object from the stopwords. words('english') list.
 Next, use the append() method on the list to add any word to the